 The most common job roles in logistics and supply chain management include the following:

 Customer service supervisor

-11. Areas Of Specialization
+11. Areas Of Specialisation

-The available options for specialization include:
+The available options for specialisation include the following:

 Ordnance Corps Officer